 New Mexico has a onetime year grant for any type of energy bill.
 Beneficiaries can decide to use the money to pay their heating or cooling bills, and it is their choice.
 Applicants need to be within 150% of federal government poverty guidelines.
 A crisis program is offered for households with a shutoff notice and have had made payments on their utilities in the recent past.
 1-800-283-4465

 North Carolina offers cooling and air conditioning benefits are part of year-round crisis programs, and generally up to $600 can be paid out, as funding allows.
 Phone 1-800-662-7030.

 Ohio opens up a program in July.
 It is for state residents whose income is within 200% of poverty levels.
 Or aid may be provided to senior citizens or the sick and ill.
 Apply at a community action agency.
 Other assistance may be offered for persons 59 years of age or younger who have a doctor's notice stating that a medical need or condition exists.
 It must clearly state that hot weather could cause their condition to worsen, and that the person needs cooling assistance.
 In these cases Ohio may offer a one-time payment toward an electric bill.
 For a free AC unit, a medical notice is required from a doctor stating that an air conditioner will benefit a household member's health condition.
 Dial 1-800-282-0880 for details on these services.

 Oklahoma disburses funds until they run out, and the program starts in July for low income families.
+It is an emergency colling bill assistance program for qualified low income households.
 Call 1-866-411-1877.